harvestcloudold/NotifierBundle/README.md

-MessengerBundle
+NotifierBundle
 ===============

 This bundle is part of the [Harvest Cloud project][1].
-It contains the Messenger class that notifies users of different system events.
+It contains the Notifier class that notifies users of different system events.

 [1]: http://github.com/harvestcloud/harvestcloud